ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - a - (extra) Some options to give CSS to React apps.md

-## Component libraries vs. plain CSS
+## (CSS Frameworks && Component libraries) vs. plain CSS

 Advantages:
+- can help speed up development
 - can get a very professional look and feel with a few lines of code
 - can get responsive working nicely

 Disadvantages:
 - need to spend some time to get to know your tool
-- customizing details can be.... hell
+- customizing details can be very time consuming